SirJson/efibootmgr-gui/README.md

-# efibootmgr-gui
+# efibootmgr-gui+

-Manage EFI boot loader entries with this simple GUI.
+Manage EFI boot loader entries or directly reboot to the selected target with this simple GUI.
+This fork adds two buttons, one for reboot and one for shutdown for easier dual booting.

+Eventually I might strip the other functionality to make it more like a shutdown / reboot / logout helper with OS selection.

 ## Dependencies